-Fur industry bodies such as Fur Europe make misleading claims suggesting that the content of the Welfur certification scheme is approved or endorsed by the European Commission.18 It is not.
+Fur industry bodies such as Fur Europe make misleading claims suggesting that the content of the Welfur certification scheme is approved or endorsed by the European Commission.
+It is not.
 WelFur simply appears on a database of available self-regulation which is managed by the European Economic and Social Committee (EESC).
 Seeking the credibility it lacks, the fur trade has extensively implied that this equates to EC endorsement.
-Officials at the EESC have confirmed that it does not validate individual schemes, it simply provides information on self-regulatory schemes introduced by industry bodies in the EU.19

-Furthermore, despite claims by Furmark that "Certification programmes and their individual protocols must be science-based and approved by independent experts", two major science projects underpinning Welfur are known to have received funds from and been coordinated by the fur industry: The Welfur paper, "The development of on-farm welfare assessment protocols for foxes and mink: The Welfur project"20, published in 2012, notes "EFBA [European Fur Breeders' Association] is acknowledged for funding and coordination of the WelFur project".
-In addition, the Finnish Fur Breeders' Association stated in 2017 that "The Finnraccoon welfare-studies needed to complete the Welfur-protocol, are ongoing, and funded by FurEurope and ProFur."21 A recent 2020 paper on the effects of housing conditions on raccoon dogs22 was financially supported by Fur Europe, Finnish Fur Breeders' Association and Natural Resources Institute Finland.
+Officials at the EESC have confirmed that it does not validate individual schemes, it simply provides information on self-regulatory schemes introduced by industry bodies in the EU.19 industry: The Welfur paper, "The development of on-farm welfare assessment protocols for foxes and mink: The Welfur project" published in 2012, notes "EFBA [European Fur Breeders' Association] is acknowledged for funding and coordination of the WelFur project."
+In addition, the Finnish Fur Breeders' Association stated in 2017 that "The Finnraccoon welfare-studies needed to complete the Welfur-protocol, are ongoing, and funded by FurEurope and ProFur."
+A recent 2020 paper on the effects of housing conditions on raccoon dogs was financially supported by Fur Europe, Finnish Fur Breeders' Association and Natural Resources Institute Finland.